 Provision Mapping: A document that is used to capture targeted and specialist interventions that will be 'additional to' and 'different' from the usual differentiated curriculum.
+Children needing additional interventions will be planned for at Pupil Progress meetings.

 Children provided for within the Provision Map are children within the school who would have previously been on School Action (SA) - children targeted for extra in-class and sometimes out-of-class support.
 These children may require short term or longer term intervention depending on their needs.
 Parents will be informed if their child is receiving intervention.